The Genesis Chronicles: A Proposed History Of The Morning Of The World

 Today we have medical records and documentation warning us of the dangers of incest; I cited what it did to the family of Charles Darwin, for example.
 Primitive societies have also been aware of it.
 Our primitive brothers are not so dimwitted that they failed to notice that brother-sister marriages reduce the viability of the whole family, so in most cases they ban them.
 If there was an exception, it was with the elite of society.
 Whereas today marrying a first cousin is seen as something only uncultured people would do (Americans have plenty of jokes about rednecks doing it, while the British refer to an inbred person as "normal for Norfolk"), for most of history it was a royal custom.
 This happened because it didn't take an accountant to see how quickly a family's wealth can diminish when daughters are given away in marriage, especially if large dowries are expected.
 To keep the money at home, some important families risked marrying first cousins, and occasionally brothers to sisters.

 I say "risk" because there was always the chance that a twisted family tree would produce a sick freak.
 Since the royal family could afford to support such a person, this was usually acceptable, so long as the freak could also have kids to keep the dynasty going.
 Among the pharaohs of Egypt it was a royal prerogative for brothers to marry sisters, to guarantee that future pharaohs would have royal blood in both their fathers' and mothers' ancestry.
 When the Ptolemies (a Greek family) took over Egypt after the death of Alexander the Great, they adopted this custom successfully, if all the press about Cleopatra's good looks is any indication.
-She came from the seventh generation in a series of brother-sister marriages; the men of her family, however, were mentally deficient, so the family's genetic good luck must have ended with her.
+She came from the seventh generation in a series of brother-sister marriages; whereas most people have sixteen great-great-grandparents, Cleopatra only had six.
+The men of her family, however, were mentally deficient, so the family's genetic good luck must have ended with her.

 More recently, the best examples of royal inbreeding come from Europe, where families at the top married each other again, and again, and again.
 The Hapsburgs of Austria were especially notorious for doing it.
 For a while they would marry any available heiress with lots of land, but when those opportunities disappeared, the Hapsburgs would marry other Hapsburgs as a first choice, and if no Hapsburgs were available, they would marry Bourbons.
 The result was an oversized jaw called the Hapsburg lip, the extinction of the Spanish branch of the family in 1700 A.D., and the War of the Spanish Succession.
 By 1900, Europe's royal families had intermarried to the point that Queen Victoria was related to all of them.
 That is how Alexis, the last Russian tsar's son, got the hemophilia that made him unfit to rule.
 Ironically, we'd probably see more royal families and emperors today, if they had been willing to marry a few peasants to keep the gene pool clean.
 So for those girls who want a fairy-tale marriage, where they get swept away by a handsome prince on a white horse, my advice is, "Forget it."
 The horse will have better DNA.